Skip to main content

 Step 3.
 Implement the TSCM inspection plan.

-Make sure you, or your partnering specialist, can produce intelligent reports with concise, practical recommendations.
+Make sure you, or your partner specialist, can produce intelligent reports with concise, practical recommendations.
 No technical jargon.
 Reports should document:

 • The purpose of the TSCM inspection.